-The first inductee to the rail-trail Hall of Fame, the Great Allegheny Passage has been lauded by travel experts, multiple national papers including The New York Times and National Geographic, as well as countless bike tourists, as a world-class bike trail and a vacation experience not to be missed!
+The Great Allegheny Passage was the first inductee to the rail-trail Hall of Fame.
+It has been lauded by travel experts, multiple national papers including The New York Times and National Geographic, as well as countless bike tourists, as a world-class bike trail and a vacation experience not to be missed!

 |Trip Package||Price WITH luggage shuttle||Price WITHOUT luggage shuttle||Notes|